binaryage/chromex/examples/lein-figwheel/readme.md

 ### An example extension using Chromex library

 This project acts as a code example for [chromex library](https://github.com/binaryage/chromex) but also as a skeleton with project configuration following best practices.
-We recommend to use it as a starting point when starting development of your own extension.
+We recommend using it as a starting point when starting development of your own extension.

 #### **chromex-sample** has a minimalist **background page**, **popup button** and **content script**: